Are your deals turning into ghost stories? 9 ways to minimize the risk of prospect ghosting

+Humans are fallible.
 Your sales team will probably trip up and make mistakes every once in a while.
-Based on the Theory of Politeness, many of your sales contacts may be acting on the principle of negative politeness.
+Based on the 'Politeness Theory', many of your decision-makers may be acting on the principle of negative politeness.
 When being “negatively polite," the speaker chooses to avoid conflict so they can continue to have freedom of choice.
 In other words: they ghost because it's easier than explaining what you did wrong.

-Now, we weren't in the room, or on the Zoom call, so we can't say specifically what went wrong but, here are some common things we've seen:
+Now, we weren't in the sales meeting, or on the Zoom call, so we can't say specifically what went wrong but, here are some common things we've seen:

 These are pretty cringe-worthy examples.
 They happen, but you can resolve all of them with active listening.